+Let's learn how to draw cartoon eyes.
 To make the eyes, draw an oval shape with a slight tilt to the side at the top.
-Repeat on opposite side.
+Repeat on the opposite side.
 It is important to leave a gap between them of approximately the same size as an eye.
 As we are in the drafting phase, you can draw another eye in the center to serve as a measure.

 At the top of the circle, slightly thicken the trait that will be the eyelashes of our character.
-Place the eyebrows a bit above the eyelashes to spend a sort of a surprise expression.
-The eyebrow form is free and with practice you will adjust to your own style.
+Place the eyebrows a bit above the eyelashes to create a sort of a surprised expression.
+The eyebrow form is free, and with practice you will adjust to your own style.

 Draw both pupils directed to the center (this is a very effective tactic used by major cartoonists whose sole purpose is to make our characters look cuter).

-Tip: To give more life and "realism" in our eyes you can draw a small line below them to simulate a kind of wrinkle.
+Tip: To give more life and "realism" to our eyes, you can draw a small line below them to simulate a kind of wrinkle.
 This is another very interesting tactic that adds a special touch to our facial expressions.

-We arrived in the most creative freedom of the whole course.
-Think of it this way: In cartoon style designs, the main structure of a face is the skull and the eyes of the character.
-It is at that stage where you define the identification with the external world, IE, it is already clear to people that you're drawing a character.
+We've arrived at the most creative freedom of the whole course.
+Think of it this way: in cartoon style designs, the main structure of a face is the skull and the eyes of the character.
+It is at that stage where you define the identification with the external world, i.e. it's already clear to people that you're drawing a character.

 Now that we come to the jaw, we will decide if we want a fat character or a thin one.
-Could be old, young and so on.
+They could be old, young, and so on.
 My character will be a young one.
-So, let's design a proper jaw for him.
+So let's design a proper jaw for him.

-When designing a nose being seen from the front, it is common not to use many details.
+When designing a nose being seen from the front, it's common not to use many details.
 If you draw only its tip, it is likely that already achieves a convincing effect.
-It is also very common detailing to draw only one side of the nose, from the idea that this is the opposite side of light.
+It is also very common to draw only one side of the nose, from the idea that this is the opposite side of the light.